 This service offers some interesting hardware integrations.
 Security features, including advanced privacy controls and password protection, are supported only on the Enterprise plan and above.

 The same goes for white-label branding and monetization options.
-The Vimeo LiveAPI is available on this plan, and custom plans priced at even higher levels.
+The Vimeo LiveAPI is available on this plan, and custom plans are priced at even higher levels.

 However, the Panopto platform doesn’t include video monetization.
 Security features include the ability to make content private.
 Additionally, users can integrate with existing authentication systems.
-All plans are white-label, and an API is available.
+All plans are white-label, and API is available.

 Panopto does not publicize pricing plans on its website.
 For educators, pricing depends on full-time equivalent student pricing.
 Plans are available starting at 500 users.